 - The Department has received a Consumer Assistance Program Grant under the Affordable Care Act and will be coordinating website improvement efforts related to both grants so as to avoid duplication.
-The Department is using Rate Review grant dollars to develop an interactive and user-friendly website allowing consumers to, among other things, search and access all publicly available information related to premium rates and rate increases within the Illinois health insurance marketplace. - The Department has agreed on the initial small changes regarding the design and implementation of a rate review "Report Card" to display rate information on its new rate filing webpage.
-The Report Card will initially include the addition of certain fields, such as: number of members affected, a description of what effective date means, and a column which will say what kind of plan it is large group, small group, or individual, and the Department staff is working on different options as to how to populate certain fields on the Report Card with information from the web portal.
-While the Department is progressing on this project, it has been temporarily put it on hold due to IT staff shortage and the IT staff having been swamped with the ACA needs there has not been enough time to complete this task.
-The Department has a meeting scheduled to review the recent changes to the web portal to determine the best approach for the Report Card.
-This still remains a priority and the Department hopes to have it in test mode during the next Quarter.
+The Department is using Rate Review grant dollars to develop an interactive and user-friendly website allowing consumers to, among other things, search and access all publicly available information related to premium rates and rate increases within the Illinois health insurance marketplace. - The Department has identified the information and data that will be included on the "Report Card" and has determined where the Report Card will be located on our Website.
+We have had a meeting with our IT Department to begin the implementation.
+The Report Card will initially include fields such as number of members affected, a description of what effective date means, and a column which will say what kind of plan it is large group, small group, or individual.
+Department staff is working on different options for populating certain fields on the Report Card with information from the web portal.
+See Screen Shots beginning on page 14 of this document. - Our Premium Rate Review and Medical Loss Ratio Web Pages have been recently updated with post 2014 regulations and guidelines.
+These updates are currently awaiting senior staff approval, before being posted to our website.
+They will then be translated. - The updates include the criteria by which insurance companies may no longer adjust premiums on such as health status and gender, descriptions of what they may adjust premiums on, such as: geographic locations, tobacco usage, age, family composition, and whether the plan is grandfathered or non-grandfathered.
+The MLR updates include, among other things, the 2012 and 2013 MLR reports containing the data that insurance companies have to submit to HHS each year since 2012, as well as the amount of rebate dollars that have been issued by insurance companies in each state to consumers.

-- Our Premium Rate Review and Medical Loss Ratio Web Pages have been updated and made more consumer friendly.
-We have also posted Health Insurance Premium Group Coverage and Health Insurance Premium Individual Coverage on our Presentations Web Page.
-We have posted the Rate Review Brochure in 5 languages (English, Spanish, Polish Korean, and Chinese.
-The Grant Quarterly and Annual Reports have been posted on our Premium Rate Review Web Page. - In addition, recent updates have been made to the following documents listed below, and the first three documents have been translated into Polish, Spanish, Korean, and Chinese.
-All of these updated and translated documents have been posted on the Department's Permium Rate Review, Medical Loss Ratio, and the Rate Review, Webinars/Presentations web pages. - How Rate Review Works in Illinois; - Rate Review Q&As - Rate Review Brochure; - Health Insurance Premium Group Coverage / October 2013 - Health Insurance Premium Individual Market / October 2013 - The updates include federal requirements that changed the wording of "preliminary justification" to "rate justification".
-In addition the updates will help consumers understand what the interim period between now and January 1, 2014 means to them regarding which factors may be used currently by issuers to demine a consumer's health insurance premium. - The updates also note that premiums can only be rated based on gender, health conditions or personal health history on policies that go into effect or renew before January 1, 2014.
+- The Grant Quarterly and Annual Reports have been posted on our Premium Rate Review Web Page.
+This Quarter 3 Grant Report will be posted a few days after submitting to HHS. - In addition, recent updates have been made to the following documents listed below, and the first three documents have been translated into Polish, Spanish, Korean, and Chinese.
+All of these updated and translated documents have been posted on the Department's Premium Rate Review, Medical Loss Ratio, and the Rate Review Webinars/Presentations web pages. - How Rate Review Works in Illinois; - Rate Review Q&As - Rate Review Brochure; - Health Insurance Premium Group Coverage / October 2013 - Health Insurance Premium Individual Market / October 2013 - The previous updates included federal requirements that changed the wording of "preliminary justification" to "rate justification".
+In addition the updates were there to help consumers understand what the interim period between pre-January 2014 and post-January 1, 2014 meant to them regarding which factors may be before January 2014 by issuers to demine a consumer's health insurance premium. - The previous updates also noted that premiums could only be rated based on gender, health conditions or personal health history on policies that would go into effect or renew before January 1, 2014.
 These updates have been posted on the Premium Rate Review web page and the Webinars/Presentations webpage. - We are expanding the information on the website to include whether the plans are grandfathered or non-grandfathered, # of covered lives and type of market, such as individual, large group, small group or association group.
 Reports generated by the Research Economist will improve the transparency of information available to consumers, posted on its website.